NightFox-YT/FoxyOS/README.md

 # FoxyOS
 Welcome to the FoxyOS page written in nasm x86.
 FoxyOS is the lightest and fastest operating system, with frequent updates.

+# Features
+- It starts
+- No text output
+- No user input
+- No internet service
+- No filesystem

 # System Requirements
 - CPU: any (more powerful than 8086 CPU)
 - GPU: any